munificent/craftinginterpreters/book/closures.md

 closures[1]();
 ```

-Does it behave the same?
+Does this new program behave the same?
 Nope.
-In this case, it prints "1" then "2".
-Each
+In this case, it prints "1" then
-closure gets its own `i`.
-That's sort of strange when you think about it.
-The
+"2".
+Each closure gets its own `i`.
+That's sort of strange when you think about
-increment clause is `i++`.
-That looks very much like it is assigning to and
+it.
+The increment clause is `i++`.
+That looks very much like it is assigning to
-mutating an existing variable, not creating a new one.
+and mutating an existing variable, not creating a new one.

 Let's try some other languages.
 Here's Python: